 The EU requires endorsed import documentation that your veterinarian must complete.

 Have you heard about the EU 5-Day Rule?
 Learn about this and other factors that could affect your move.

 Time frame: we recommend starting at least 30 days ahead

-All pets entering Germany must be microchipped and vaccinated.
+All dogs and cats transported to and entering Germany must be microchipped and vaccinated according to Germany Requirements.
 Read more below for specific details and requirements.